Have you thought of becoming an artist? Do you know what it takes to become one?

 I liked to draw fashion dolls when I was a kid.
 I had a friend who could draw pretty girls with big eyes.
 They were so adorable.

 So, I also drew a few especially after watching beauty pageant.
 I remembered I drew a girl with big and nice curly hair who’s one of the contestants.
-I wish those drawing papers were still hidden somewhere so that I could show you at least.
+I wish I could find those drawing papers so that I could show you at least.

 Restrictions vs. Creativity